Division of Environmental Analysis (DEA) LINKS

 The sample file uses an altitude of 60 meters.
 This is stored on line 3 above as a SCAL of 1.0 and a UALT of 60.0.
 The user should look for this on line 3 of the control file (and fix if necessary).
 Control files are usually found in the program directory for CALINE4, with a file extension of ".DAT".

 Caltrans does not curently use CALINE4 for NO2 analysis, but the model can accommodate it.
 Consult the 1989 report for more information.
 If modern NO2 emission factors are used, the results may appear to be zero because of underflow in the output formatting.
 Users may wish to scale up their NO2 input data then scale the results back down to avoid this problem.

 All products except "PDF" documents are distributed as compressed archive files that can be opened with an "unzip" utility (such as Winzip, 7-Zip, or the built-in ZIP function of recent Windows versions).

-The CALINE4 model is copyright © the State of California.
+The CALINE4 model is copyright © of the State of California.
 Source code is not distributed.